nemanyac/RabbitDataProcessor/README.md

 ## First step
+Docker Desktop should be configured to run in Windows mode!
 The application is written in .NET Framework, so for starters we are going to use a Windows container.
 Create a simple docker file.
 To build the image run the following command from the folder which contains it: